-- Facility is a designated Major. - Facility continuously or routinely exceeds its design flow. - Facility that exceeds its design population equivalent (PE) for BOD5 whether or not its design flow is being exceeded. - Facility (whether primarily domestic or industrial) that alters its production process throughout the year. - Facility handles large quantities of toxic substances, or substances that are toxic in large amounts. - Facility has Water Quality-based Effluent Limitations for toxic substances (other than NH3) - Facility is a municipality with a Design Flow $\geq$ 22,500 gpd. - Other please justify. - ✓ At this time, the permittee is not required to conduct WET test for this facility.
-Due to the fact that the facility has passed previous Acute WET tests, it has been determined by the permit writer that the discharge has no reasonable potential to exceed whole effluent toxicity; therefore, the requirements to conduct an Acute WET test have been removed.
-This permit still includes final effluent limitations for toxic pollutants and remains protective of water quality.
+- Facility is a designated Major. - Facility continuously or routinely exceeds its design flow. - Facility that exceeds its design population equivalent (PE) for BOD5 whether or not its design flow is being exceeded. - Facility (whether primarily domestic or industrial) that alters its production process throughout the year. - Facility handles large quantities of toxic substances, or substances that are toxic in large amounts. - Facility has Water Quality-based Effluent Limitations for toxic substances (other than NH3) - Facility is a municipality with a Design Flow $\geq$ 22,500 gpd. - Other please justify.

+At this time, the permittee is not required to conduct WET test for this facility.
+The previous permit included requirements to conduct an Acute WET test once during the permit cycle.
+The permit writer conducted a reasonable potential determination for all anticipated pollutants and established numeric effluent limitations where reasonable potential exists.
+It has been determined by the permit writer that the discharge has no reasonable potential to exceed whole effluent toxicity and the requirements to conduct an Acute WET test have been removed.
+This permit still includes final effluent limitations for toxic pollutants; therefore, it remains protective of water quality.